Real People. Real Change. Lifestyle Change Award

 Nominations for Real People.
 Real Change. can be submitted by friends, co-workers or relatives, and individuals can nominate themselves.
 Winners will be chosen from each of the Life’s Simple 7 categories that help indicate ideal cardiovascular health:

-To make things even more fun, each winner (7 total) will win $1,000 for the company where they work to dedicate to wellness efforts.
 All winners will be recognized and prizes presented at the 2018 Indianapolis Heart Walk in September.

 WINNER: Eat Better